 Parents and adult children who do open up with each other about money matters overwhelmingly indicate that the discussions were not very detailed, perhaps because the vast majority said the conversations happened spontaneously, according to the survey.
 TIAA suggests that’s good reason to draft discussion points for future communication.
 (Related: Talking money with your aging parent)

-Adult children and their aging loved ones have much to gain from candor, said Bronson Kibler, a financial advisor with Arch Advisory Group in Atlanta, Georgia.
+Adult children and their aging loved ones have much to gain from candor, said Bronson Kibler, a financial professional with Arch Advisory Group in Atlanta, Georgia.

 Parents need not disclose specifics about the value of their estate or whether they intend to leave their kids an inheritance, but they can assure their offspring that they have what they need to cover their living expenses.
 They can also use the discussion as an opportunity to get their estate planning documents in order, if they haven’t already, that will ensure that their wishes will be carried out when the time comes.

 On the other end of the spectrum, parents who are less prepared financially for the costs associated with their senior years may also benefit from verbalizing their concern.
 While just 20 percent of parents said they believed their children were obligated to help them financially, roughly 75 percent of children said they would feel compelled to help their parents.
 (Learn more: This Thanksgiving, talk estate planning)

 If discussing money with your parents is too uncomfortable, Kibler said, you can still initiate dialogue by helping them find a qualified financial professional, tax advisor, or estate planning attorney who can help them get their financial house in order.